notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 Vernon told COINBASE that he derived his funds from mining activities; however, none of the transactions within 35 links of funds in the DUkm wallet were mined coins.

 105.
-Freshly mined Bitcoins appear in the blockchain with the identifying label “No Inputs (Newly Generated Coins)” as follows14:
+Freshly mined Bitcoins appear in the blockchain with the identifying label “No Inputs (Newly Generated Coins)” as follows FOOTNOTE14:

+DIAGRAM

-14 None of the coins listed below were involved in any transaction alleged.
+FOOTNOTE14 None of the coins listed below were involved in any transaction alleged.
 The transaction is simply included as a demonstration to disprove VERNON’s patently false statements.
--22
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com

 106.
 Every transaction COINBASE received from VERNON into a COINBASE wallet could have been researched and evaluated as demonstrated above.

 107.
 It was not reasonable, during the time VERNON was moving Bitcoin into the VERNON COINBASE WALLET, for COINBASE to believe that the transactions it received were a result of anything other than aggregated account sweeps from CRYPTSY customers in light of the fact that COINBASE knew that VERNON controlled CRYPTSY account funds.

 Coinbase Quietly Terminated Cryptsy and Vernon’s Accounts

 108. In October 2015, a media report asserted that the U.S. Securities and Exchange Commission, the Internal Revenue Service, FinCEN, the Department of Homeland Security, and other governmental agencies had officially launched multiple investigations into CRYPTSY’s business operations under heightened suspicions that CRYPTSY was engaged in a wide-spread fraudulent scheme for inappropriately gained licenses, market manipulation, selling unlicensed securities, money laundering, and many other financial violations.

 109.
 In response to the information set forth in the article, COINBASE inquired of CRYPTSY and VERNON whether the allegations were true.